Zeno Clash: Development

 While Zeno Clash was ACE Team's first original game, they have been developing game modifications since the 1990s.
 Their last project, Zenozoik, was far larger in scope than Zeno Clash, and attempted to incorporate the disparate elements of shooting, role-playing, melee combat and sandbox gameplay.
 ACE Team later realized that it was too ambitious for a small independent studio, and decided to make a more focused game.
 Zeno Clash is what emerged—player exploration is linear, and role-playing elements were excluded altogether.
 The game was initially conceived as a total conversion modification using the Source engine.
 ACE Team showed a demo version to Valve, the creators of the engine, who were impressed by the game's quality.
 The two companies then negotiated an engine licensing and distribution deal.

 In an interview, the developers have stated that they consider the game to be a "First-Person Fighter (with some shooter elements)".
 They also likened it to "Dark Messiah meets Double Dragon", and stated that they have drawn a lot of inspiration from traditional fighting games—this includes "versus screens" sliding in before combat is initiated.
 Regarding the art style, they cited Hieronymus Bosch's paintings and John Blanche's "punk fantasy" illustrations as visual inspirations.
 They stated that publishers were unsure if consumers could relate to the art direction, but nonetheless stuck to their vision, creating a game that looks unlike anything else on the market.
 To get their desired organic look, they used static props exported from 3D Studio Max with pre-rendered lighting instead of using brush-based geometry that Source was specialized for.

-On October 2009, ACE Team announced that they partnered with Atlus to release a port of the game for Xbox Live Arcade.
+In October 2009, ACE Team announced that they partnered with Atlus to release a port of the game for Xbox Live Arcade.
 This version of the game dubbed Zeno Clash: Ultimate Edition adds new game modes and features such as cooperative gameplay for tower challenges in both offline and online games, new attacks, new weapons, a new voice actress for the character Deadra, a character gallery and an awareness system.
 Zeno Clash: Ultimate Edition was released on Xbox Live Arcade on 5 May 2010.

 In July 2009 the SDK of the game to allow easier modding was released by the developer.